3 steps to fix RuntimeBroker.exe errors in Windows 10

-There are a couple of ways to deal with this error, and we’re going to show you exactly what to do in the further text.
+There are a couple of ways to deal with this error, and we’re going to show you exactly what to do to fix it for good.

 Solution 1 – Run WU Reset Script